MicrosoftDocs/azure-devops-yaml-schema/task-reference/batch-script-v1.md

 **`filename`** - **Path**<br>
 Type: string.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Path of the cmd or bat script to execute.
-Should be fully qualified path or relative to the default working directory.
+Should be fully qualified path or relative to the default working directory (please note that working directory could differ from 'workingFolder' which could be specified for this task).
 <!-- :::editable-content-end::: -->

 :::moniker-end